A short review on the maximum clique problem algorithms with classical, AI, and quantum methods: Learning algorithms for MCP: the graph neural networks (GNNs)

-The initial critique of the work presented in \cite{schuetz2022combinatorial} was put forth by Stefan Boettcher in \cite{boettcher2023inability}.
+The initial critique of the work presented in Schuetz et al.\cite{schuetz2022combinatorial} was put forth by Stefan Boettcher\cite{boettcher2023inability}.
 Boettcher's analysis reveals that, upon detailed examination, the performance improvements of the GNN described in the original study are marginally better than those achieved through gradient descent.
-More notably, this GNN is outperformed by a greedy algorithm, particularly in the context of solving the Max-Cut problem.
-Similarly, the commentary by Angelini and Ricci-Tersenghi in \cite{angelini2023modern} highlights another perspective.
+This GNN is outperformed by a greedy algorithm, particularly in the context of solving the Max-Cut problem.
+Similarly, the commentary by Angelini and Ricci-Tersenghi\cite{angelini2023modern} highlights another perspective.
 They demonstrate that a relatively simple greedy algorithm, which operates in near-linear time, can consistently produce higher-quality solutions for the MIS problem.
-Furthermore, this is achieved in a significantly shorter timeframe compared to the GNN approach discussed in \cite{schuetz2022combinatorial}.
+Furthermore, this is achieved in a significantly shorter timeframe compared to the GNN approach discussed in Schuetz et al.\cite{schuetz2022combinatorial}.
 These critiques collectively suggest that while GNNs hold promise, their current efficacy, especially in comparison to more traditional algorithms like greedy methods, may be limited in certain combinatorial optimization scenarios.
-Responses from the authors to these comments can be found in references \cite{schuetz2023replym,schuetz2023reply}.
+Responses from the authors to these comments can be found in references\cite{schuetz2023replym,schuetz2023reply}.